carbon-data-specification/Customer-Data/website/use-cases.md

 such as tracking 24/7 carbon-free energy matching and creating market signals to stimulate investment in new clean technologies.
-Granular certification depends on streamlined and scalable access to granular generation data from clean energy projects (for example, from wholesale power purchase agreements).
+Granular certification depends on streamlined and scalable access to granular generation data from clean energy projects (for example, from wholesale power purchase agreements) and charge / discharge data from in-front-of-the-meter storage assets.
 To address this use case, the specifications must consider how to obtain (revenue grade) metered generation data from individual asset owners in a centralized and secure manner.